adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-designing-for-performance.md

 Most users don't read every single aspect of a product, every time they visit the page.
 Instead give users a lightweight page and the choice to drill down further.

 Give users one high-definition image *without* a carousel.
 Then let users click *show all* which would show all the images in a page of its own.
-No Javascript needed, saving yet more code.
+No Javascript is needed either, saving yet more code.
 Let the content flow.

 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
 Ultimately, this speeds things up drastically.